mKG-RAG: Leveraging Multimodal Knowledge Graphs in Retrieval-Augmented Generation for Knowledge-intensive VQA: The Proposed Method: mKG-RAG

 \section{The Proposed Method: mKG-RAG}

-In the knowledge-based VQA task, the model receives an image-question pair $(I_q, q)$ as input and is required to generate a textual answer $a$, potentially leveraging an accessible knowledge base $\mathcal{B}$ as additional context.
+In the knowledge-based VQA task, the model receives an image-question pair $(I_q, q)$ as input and is required to generate a textual answer $a$, with access to an external knowledge base $\mathcal{B}$ as additional context.
 In our setting, the knowledge source is composed of multimodal documents featuring both text articles $T$ and their corresponding image assets $I$, \textit{i.e.}, $\mathcal{B} = \{(T_i, I_i)\}_{i=1}^{N}$.
-The core objectives of our multimodal retrieval-augmented generation framework are twofold: (1) to effectively convert the unstructured knowledge base $\mathcal{B}$ into structured multimodal KGs, and (2) to precisely retrieve query-relevant knowledge from multimodal KGs while capturing the underlying structural relationships, thereby augmenting the knowledge scope of MLLMs.
+The core objectives of our multimodal retrieval-augmented generation framework are twofold: (1) to effectively convert the unstructured knowledge base $\mathcal{B}$ into structured multimodal KGs, and (2) to precisely retrieve query-relevant knowledge from multimodal KGs while capturing the underlying structural relations, thereby augmenting the knowledge scope of MLLMs.

-The visual workflow of the proposed mKG-RAG is depicted in Figure~\ref{fig:framework}, showcasing two key innovations.
-First, a multimodal knowledge graph construction pipeline is introduced, leveraging MLLMs to convert plain multimodal documents into structured knowledge representations, \textit{i.e.}, graphs.
-Then, a dual-stage retrieval paradigm is proposed to perform fine-grained graph retrieval over a query-specific multimodal KG constructed from subgraphs of documents initially retrieved through coarse-grained vector search.
+Figure~\ref{fig:framework} illustrates the overall workflow of the proposed mKG-RAG framework, which incorporates two key innovations.
+First, we introduce a multimodal knowledge graph construction pipeline that leverages MLLMs to transform unstructured multimodal documents into structured knowledge graphs.
+Second, a dual-stage multimodal retrieval strategy is proposed that enables multi-granularity graph retrieval over a query-specific multimodal KG, dynamically aggregated from subgraphs of documents initially retrieved via embedding-based document retrieval.
+To support effective evidence matching in this process, we further design a Query-aware Multimodal Retriever (\textbf{QM-Retriever}) that bridges the gap between multimodal queries and candidate evidence.